-- 6.1 Older patients who are admitted following trauma should have a geriatric assessment. - 6.2 All older patients who require emergency surgery should be routinely assessed for multimorbidity, frailty, cognition and polypharmacy. - 6.3 Planning of care and decisions to operate should reflect the outcomes for older patients who are having emergency surgery, and should include discussion of issues around risks and benefits, clinical benefit and realistic longer-term outcomes (e.g. a requirement for nursing home care).
-This discussion should involve the multidisciplinary team as well as the patient, families and carers where possible. - 6.4 Previous DNACPR orders are not necessarily a contraindication to surgery and should be reviewed on a case by case basis by the multidisciplinary team, in discussion with the patient and their next of kin, prior to anaesthesia if at all possible. - 6.5 Postoperative pain protocols should be individualised to suit each patient and should take account of any possible cognitive impairment.
-Specific algorithms for the assessment of pain and postoperative analgesia protocols are recommended in older patients. - 6.6 The risk of postoperative functional decline following emergency surgery should be considered.
-Policies (see Glossary) should be developed for the prevention, recognition and management of common postoperative geriatric complications and/or syndromes, including delirium, falls, functional decline and pressure area care. - 6.7 Patient with a frailty score of 5 and above should receive a comprehensive geriatric assessment.
+- 6.1 Older patients who are admitted following trauma should have a geriatric assessment.151 - 6.2 All older patients who require emergency surgery should be routinely assessed for multimorbidity, frailty, cognition and polypharmacy.^{3,7,8,58} - 6.3 Planning of care and decisions to operate should reflect the outcomes for older patients who are having emergency surgery, and should include discussion of issues around risks and benefits, clinical benefit and realistic longer-term outcomes (e.g., a requirement for nursing home care).
+This discussion should involve the multidisciplinary team as well as the patient, families and carers where possible.8 - 6.4 Previous DNACPR orders are not necessarily a contraindication to surgery and should be reviewed on a case by case basis by the multidisciplinary team, in discussion with the patient and their next of kin, prior to anaesthesia if at all possible.
+155,156 - 6.5 Postoperative pain protocols should be individualised to suit each patient and should take account of any possible cognitive impairment.
+Specific algorithms for the assessment of pain and postoperative analgesia protocols are recommended in older patients.
+Specific pain assessment tools such as PAINAD and Doloplus 2 are recommended in older patients should be considered.
+See 158 - The risk of postoperative functional decline following emergency surgery should be considered.
+Policies (see Glossary) should be developed for the prevention, recognition and management of common postoperative geriatric complications and/or syndromes, including delirium, falls, functional decline and pressure area care.^{8,10,159} - 6.7 Patients with a frailty score of 5 and above should receive a comprehensive geriatric assessment.
 There should be a focus on multidisciplinary working and integrated pathways to reduce complications.
-This includes shared decision making based on best treatment options and informed patient preferences. - 6.8 There should be planning at local and regional level for the increase in resources that will be required for increasing numbers of older patients needing emergency surgery.
+This includes shared decision making based on best treatment options and informed patient preferences. - 6.8 There should be planning at local and regional level for the increase in resources that will be required for increasing numbers of older patients needing emergency surgery.8